Warius5/UCA-GameDev-Tasks/Task 1/Task 1 Document.md

 The list is an inventory meaning it will probably be a small list to sort so extensive and longwinded sorts may not be the best choice.

 ## Bubble Sort
 Bubble sort is a simple sorting algorithm that involves swapping adjacent elements to get the list in the right order, starting with the first number and going through multiple passes for each item, until its all sorted.
+(Bubble Sort Algorithm, 2014)
 ### Advantages
 - Easy to use
 - No extra memory needed